Joan73/trifork/README.rst

 The tests folder contains all the unittest.
 Continue reading to know how to easily run the unittest.

-The utils folder contains a customized loggers.
+The utils folder contains customized loggers.

 ----------------